cfjello/cxgraph/README.md

   - `overallOrder(leavesOnly)` - construct the overall processing order for the dependency graph.
 If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned.
  - `dependantsOf(name, leavesOnly)` - get an array containing the nodes that depend on the specified node (transitively).
 If `leavesOnly` is true, only nodes that do not have any dependants will be returned in the array.
  - `overallTopNodes()` - get an array containing the TOP level nodes names.
 These are nodes that has no incoming dependencies, meaning that no other entry depends on them)
- - `overallOrphans()` - get an array containing the Orphan nodes names.
+ - `overallOrphans()` - get an array containing Orphan nodes names.
 These are nodes that has no incoming or outgoing dependencies, stand alone nodes that may or may not be ok in your setup.
  - `hierarchyOfDependants(node:string, reverse: boolean = false, stepSize: number = 0 ): Map<string, string>[]`- This function first finds the leaf `dependantOf('nodeName', true)` and for each of these it calls `hierarchyOf(...)` to get the complete dependency tree for each of the dependant leaf nodes:
 ```
 // file: examples/example_C.ts